dm-0/dm-0.github.io/_posts/2018-11-17-transition-from-mac-to-windows.md

 | mtr, dig, whois                                 | winmtr-redux, bind-toolsonly, whois                |
 | XQuartz                                         | VcXsrv                                             |

-While the experience so far is less fluid for my command-line dalliances (a bit more learning to be done on ConEmu) over the variety of shells - Powershell, Bash, CMD and admin variations - I can use
+Currently the experience is far from optimised for my command-line dalliances (a bit more learning to be done on ConEmu) over the variety of shells - Powershell, Bash, CMD and admin variations - but I'm getting there.
+The added benefits of a more-native docker, Hyper-V and the occasional game that I couldn't play on my old Macbook makes up for it anyway.

+Only time will tell if I don't simply install Ubuntu instead!